What Is The Best Plywood For Outdoor Use & How Long It Lasts

 See what happens when plywood gets wet.
 I wrote about this after I got caught coming home in a storm.

 Since any plywood that can pass the moisture resistance test can be labeled marine plywood, it is pretty important for woodworkers to know the different levels of water resistance and their corresponding grading/category.
-Having this knowledge can help you choose the best plywood for outdoor use if you’re in an exceptionally humid region.

 Which Plywood Is Waterproof?

-BWP grade plywood is a type of marine plywood that is waterproof enough to withstand boiling water.
-This is the highest threshold for water resistance documented, making BWP grade plywood the most resilient plywood in water-adjacent settings.
+BWP-grade plywood is a type of marine plywood that is waterproof enough to withstand boiling water.
+This is the highest threshold for water resistance documented, making BWP-grade plywood the most resilient plywood in water-adjacent settings.

 BWP plywood can be exceptionally expensive.
 Moreover, it can come in thickness and dimensions that do not match your project specifications.
 So what can you do to get plywood that works for the exact use case if you can’t find marine grade sheets to match?

-You can use a sealant, waterproof primer, or paint to make sturdy plywood water-resistant enough for exterior use.
-This can work quite well in areas that aren’t too humid or hot.
 In a climate where moisture is abundant, or the heat and cold can vary quite drastically, even BWP plywood can start to wear out.
 Ultimately, all plywood has a shelf-life, especially in the outdoors.

 An experimental video of testing BWP Plywood’s resistance to heat and other harsh conditions.

-How Long Will Plywood Last Outdoors?
+How Long Does Plywood Last Outside?

 Untreated plywood can last outdoors for up to two years.
 After that, it can become structurally unsound and practically useless.
 On the other hand, high-quality waterproof plywood can last outdoors anywhere between 35 and 50 years, depending on the load it bears.